monken/node-pbac/output/intro.md

 * **`policies`** (Array|Object)
   Either an array of policies or a single policy document.
 Have a look at https://docs.aws.amazon.com/IAM/latest/UserGuide/AccessPolicyLanguage_ElementDescriptions.html for a description of the policy syntax.
 * **`options`** (Object)
-    * `schema` (Object)
-      JSON schema that describes the policies.
-Defaults to the contents of `schema.json` that ships with this module.
+    * `schema` (Object) - JSON schema that describes the policies.
+Defaults to the contents of schema.json that ships with this module.
-    * `validateSchema` (Boolean)
-      Validate the schema when the object is constructed.
-This can be disabled in a production environment if it can be assumed that the schema is valid to improve performance when constructing new objects.
+    * `validateSchema` (Boolean) - Validate the schema when the object is constructed.
+This can be disabled in production environment if it can be assumed that the schema is valid to improve performance when constructing new objects.
-    * `validatePolicies` (Boolean)
-      Policies passed to the constructor will be validated against the `schema`.
+    * `validatePolicies` (Boolean) - Policies passed to the constructor will be validated against the `schema`.
 Defaults to `true`.
 Can be disabled to improve performance if the policies can be assumed to be valid.
-    * `conditions` (Object)
-      Object of conditions that are supported in the `Conditions` attribute of policies.
+    * `conditions` (Object) - Object of conditions that are supported in the `Conditions` attribute of policies.
 Defaults to `conditions.js` in this module.
 If conditions are passed to the constructor they will be merged with the conditions of the `conditions.js` module (with `conditions.js` taking precedence).

 ## Methods